We are currently closed for submissions. We reopen in February 2021.

 as it's easier for us to put them into the issue later - thanks!)

-the majority of your work should be in 12 point font, which is readable. however, some of your work can be smaller and unreadable for visual effect.
+the majority of your work should be at least 12 point (or bigger) and a readable font. however, some of your work can be smaller and unreadable for visual effect.

 please try to send FINAL versions of your work as it is very time consuming